quentincloudsnow/badgingappweb/rpa.md

 ![Alt text](img/2023-10-02_10-02-47.png)

-Now, let's configure the Process Robot Credentials.
-Process Robot Credentials link to the credential set we created earlier in the Robot record.
-This provides flexibility, especially when different robots use different credential sets.
-Additionally, some robots may also share the same credentials.
+Now, configure the Process Robot Credentials, which are linked to the credential set created earlier in the Robot record.
+This allows flexibility, accommodating different robots with distinct credential sets, although some robots may also share the same credentials.

 Click the **Process Robot Credentials** (1) then click **New** (2).